-The John Nicholas Brown Center for Public Humanities and Cultural Heritage’s innovative MA program, engaged research, and professional development workshops help students, practitioners and communities make the humanities meaningful and accessible.
+The John Nicholas Brown Center for Public Humanities and Cultural Heritage’s innovative MA program, engaged research, and innovative conferences help students, practitioners and communities make the humanities meaningful and accessible.

 The Center, founded as the John Nicholas Brown Center for the Study of American Civilization in 1979 (see History) and part of Brown University since 1995, offers:

-- a range of courses in topics including oral history, museum skills, informal learning, cultural policy and nonprofit management, and community and public art
+- A range of courses in topics including digital humanities, museum skills, informal learning, cultural policy and nonprofit management, and community and public art.

-- installations and interpretive programs in the Carriage House Gallery and elsewhere in the Providence area
+- Installations and interpretive programs in the Public Humanities Gallery and elsewhere in the Providence area.

 The Brown Center for Public Humanities defines public humanities through our teaching, projects, and publications.